jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 });
 ```

-Your map should be ready to take a look at.
-Open your `.html` file in a browser and take a look.
+*STOP: Your map should be ready to take a look at.
+Open your `.html` file in a browser and take a look.*
 No map?
 There is likely an error in your code.
 Open your browser's **Developer tools or Web Console** to look for error messages.
 Can you pan and zoom?
 Great.